Recommend-to-Match with Random Supply Rejections: Formulation, Approximation, and Analysis: Model and Analysis

 For general cases where the probabilities $p_{ij}$ are heterogeneous or there is correlation among supply acceptances, SP cannot be reformulated to a tractable MILP, as we have to track the realization of acceptance of each supply individually.
 One alternative is to employ an SAA scheme.
 Let $\mathcal{S}$ denote the set of samples drawn from the acceptance distribution and $\xi_{ij}^{s}$ be the acceptance response of supply $j$ for demand $i$ in sample $s \in \mathcal{S}$.
 We introduce a binary variable $\omega_{ij}^{s}$, indicating whether demand $i$ is finally assigned to supply $j$ in sample $s$.
 Then, the SAA formulation for the recommend-to-match problem is given by

 SP-SAA maximizes the sample average total utility while satisfying the constraints of recommendation and supply selection.
 Constraints \hyperref[eq:b2]{(\ref*{eq:b2})} ensure each demand is finally assigned to one supply in every sample.
 Constraints \hyperref[eq:b3]{(\ref*{eq:b3})} indicate that a demand-supply pair in a sample can only be matched when it is recommended and the supply is accepted.
 Although SP-SAA can be solved by off-the-shelf solvers, the solution time can grow substantially as the sample size increases for large-scale instances (the number of binary variables is $|\mathcal{A}^D|\cdot|\mathcal{A}^S|\cdot |S| + |\mathcal{A}^D|\cdot|\mathcal{A}^S|)$, which can prohibit its effective deployment in practice.
+Therefore, our goal is instead to seek high-quality approximation algorithms that are computationally efficient.